 Let's go back to the scenario of your first date.
 You've enjoyed your walk through the park, and you have escorted the woman back to her apartment.
 As the two of you stop in front of her building, she tells you that she had a nice time.
 She turns in your direction, inclines her head toward you, and parts her lips slightly and deliberately.

-Most people would realize that this would be the perfect moment to go in for a kiss.
+Many people might realize that this could be the perfect moment to go in for a kiss.
 You might be a bit nervous at such a time.
-However, will often be surprised by how easily these moments work themselves out.
+However, you may be surprised by how easily these moments can work themselves out.

-There is a biological impulse to couple with others of our species.
-We can't all be the most sophisticated and gentile, but when these opportunities come about, usually your body will know what to do.
-Going in for that kiss will feel right, and as long as you are sure that your date's body language is favorable, then it should be the conclusion of a lovely evening.
+There is often a biological impulse to couple with others of our species.
+We can't all be the most sophisticated and suave, but when these opportunities come about, usually your body will know what to do.
+Going in for that kiss will probably feel right, and if you are sure that your date's body language is favorable, then it may mark the conclusion of a lovely evening together.

-There are always occasions when body language can be misinterpreted.
-When it happens, it is best to apologize if you are in the wrong.
-However, if someone makes a move on someone else, there is usually no mistaking whether the other person wants you to or not.
-You should pay close attention to their body language so that you don't ever do something that makes them feel uncomfortable.
-If you feel like there's a chance that you might be overstepping your bounds, then stop what you're doing.
-If they want you to continue, then they will let you know.
+There may always be occasions when body language can be misinterpreted.
+When this happens, it is typically best to apologize if you are in the wrong.
+You should generally pay close attention to their body language to avoid doing something that makes them feel uncomfortable.
+If you feel like there's a chance you might be overstepping your bounds, it’s usually best to stop what you're doing.

-If you're completely unsure of yourself, then it's also not a bad idea to take the mystery out of the equation and to simply ask them.
-It is always going to be best to be too cautious rather than too forward when it comes to this sort of thing.
+If you're completely unsure of yourself, then it's also not a bad idea to take the mystery out of the equation and simply ask them.
+It is usually better to be too cautious rather than too forward when it comes to flirting and physical affection.